lmcai/PhyloHerb/README.md

 3. NGS library preparation and multiplexing

 We used the [KAPA HyperPlus Kit](https://sequencing.roche.com/en/products-solutions/products/sample-preparation/dna-reagents/library-preparation/kapa-hyperplus.html) for NGS library.
+Many institutes provided services for NGS library preparation with robots.
+We have used quarter reaction (1/4 of all reagents) for our NGS libraries, and it works just fine.

 4. Where are the limits?